Trade type product

 In the case of Canada, re-imports are included.
 These are goods that have re-entered Canada after having been exported abroad, without having been materially altered or substantially enhanced in value while abroad.

-Domestic Exports consist of the exports of all goods grown, produced, extracted or manufactured in Canada or the United States, leaving the country, through customs, for a foreign destination.
+Domestic exports trader United States consist of the exports of all goods grown, produced, extracted or manufactured in the United States, leaving the country, through customs, for a foreign destination.

 Exports of imported merchandise which has been substantially enhanced in value are also included.

-Re-exports (called "foreign exports" in the U.S.) refer to the export of goods that have previously entered Canada or the United States and are leaving in the same condition as when first imported.
+Re-exports (called foreign exports in the United States) refer to the export of goods that have previously entered Canada or the United States and are leaving in the same condition as when first imported.

 Exports of imported merchandise, which has been minimally processed but not substantially enhanced in value, are also counted as re-exports.